Occupied Processes: Going with the Flow: Abstract

 \section{Abstract}

-A stochastic process $X$ becomes \textit{occupied} when it is enlarged with its occupation flow $\mathcal{O}$, which tracks the time spent by the path at each level.
-Crucially, the occupied process $(\mathcal{O},X)$ enjoys a Markov structure when $X$ is Markov.
-We develop a novel Itô calculus for occupied processes that lies midway between Dupire's functional Itô calculus and the classical version.
-We derive a surprisingly simple Itô formula and, through Feynman-Kac, unveil a broad class of path-dependent PDEs where $\mathcal{O}$ plays the role of time.
+A stochastic process $X$ becomes \textit{occupied} when it is enlarged with its occupation flow $\calO$ that tracks the time spent by the path at each level.
+When $X$ is Markov, the occupied process $(\calO,X)$ enjoys a Markov structure as well.
+We develop an Itô calculus for occupied processes that lies midway between Dupire's functional Itô calculus and the classical version.
+We derive Itô formulae and, through Feynman-Kac, unveil a broad class of path-dependent PDEs where $\calO$ plays the role of time.
 The space variable, given by the current value of $X$, remains finite-dimensional, thereby paving the way for standard elliptic PDE techniques and numerical methods.

-In the financial applications, we demonstrate that occupation flows provide unified Markovian lifts for exotic options and variance instruments, allowing financial institutions to price and manage derivatives books with a single numerical solver.
-We then explore avenues in financial modeling where volatility is driven by the occupied process.
-In particular, we propose the local occupied volatility (LOV) model which not only calibrates to European vanilla options but also offers the flexibility to capture stylized facts of volatility or fit other instruments.
-We also present an extension of forward variance models that leverages the entire forward occupation surface.
+The framework's benefits are illustrated via an optimal stopping problem involving local times, followed by financial applications.
+For the latter, we show how occupation flows provide unified Markovian lifts for exotic options and variance instruments, allowing financial institutions to price derivatives books with a single numerical solver.
+We finally explore an extension of forward variance models so as to leverage the entire forward occupation surface.

 \textbf{Keywords:} Occupation flow, Itô calculus, exotic derivatives, variance instruments, path-dependent volatility \\ \textbf{MSC (2020)}: 60J55, 60J25, 60H30, 60G40, 91G20

 \textbf{Acknowledgments.} I would like to thank Bruno Dupire, Ibrahim Ekren, Julien Guyon, Yuxing Huang, Thibault Jeannin, Bryan Liang, Jin Ma, Alexandre Pannier, Mete Soner, Nizar Touzi, Jianfeng Zhang, and Xin Zhang for stimulating discussions.
 My gratitude goes also to two anonymous referees for their feedback and interesting ideas.